Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

 \subsection{SSUR model with MRF prior and random effects}

-The methods in Section \ref{model:IW} and \ref{model:MRF} both assume independent samples.
-However, the large-scale drug screens may have cell line samples from different cancer tissue types.
-We use random effects to address the heterogeneity of multiple sample groups.
+The SSUR model with hotspot prior in Section \ref{model:IW} and SSUR model with MRF prior in Section \ref{model:MRF} both assume independent and identically distributed samples conditional on the predictors.
+However, samples can be heterogeneous, especially in applications with large sample size.
+For example, large-scale drug screens may include cell line samples from different cancer tissue types.
+We address the heterogeneity of multiple sample groups by introducing random effects into the model similarly to \cite{Chekouo2015}.

-Let $\mathbf{Z}_{n \times T}$ be indicator variables representing the $T$ heterogeneous sample groups.
-We define a multivariate linear regression which specifies a spike-and-slab prior (\ref{formula:spike_slab}), hyper-inverse Wishart prior (\ref{formula:HIW}), MRF prior (\ref{formula:mrf}) and random effects:
+Let $\mathbf{Z}_{n \times T}$ be indicator variables representing $n$ samples from $T$ heterogeneous groups.
+We define an SUR model which includes spike-and-slab priors (\ref{formula:spike_slab}), hyper-inverse Wishart prior (\ref{formula:HIW}), MRF prior (\ref{formula:mrf}) and random effects, where the random effects $\bm{B}_0 = \{ \beta_{0,tj}: t=1,\cdots,T; j=1,\cdots,m\}$, and all priors above are mutually independent: